Olga13T/Git_homework/hwSeminar2.md

 …or import code from another repository

 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

+About pull requests:

+Pull requests help you collaborate on code with other people.
+As pull requests are created, they’ll appear here in a searchable and filterable list.
+To get started, you should create a pull request.